 FAMILY HISTORY TIMELINE, the First 100 Years

-Mr Charles Nethercott originally came from Devon where his father and grandfather were cabinet makes and funeral directors.
+Mr Charles Nethercott originally came from Devon where his father and grandfather were cabinet makers and funeral directors.
 So it was an occupation he knew well.
 In the early days Mr Nethercott and all the staff were local.
 Everyone who assisted at funerals had full time jobs as well as helping at funerals, including Mr Nethercott.
-He was a Police Sargent.
+He was a Police Sergeant.

 1911 - Mr Charles Nethercott retired from the Metropolitan Police and used his pension to formally set up the building, decorating and undertaking business.
 His wife Alice, who was also the local midwife, helped him.
 Working from their home in Blackhorse Lane South Mymms.